Knowledge is key: Understanding the Cost of Living in America

 Invest in Your Education!

 In addition to tuition, you’ll need to budget for books, lab fees, and other school-related expenses that can add up over time.
-English language requirements like TOEFL may also apply, especially for degree programs, and might require additional preparation.
+Keep your books in pristine conditions to be sold in the future to alleviate the costs.

 Accomodation